 Family: Lilaceae

-Aloe vera comes from the Liliaceae family which also includes the lily, tulip, garlic and onion.
-Aloe vera is native to Africa and has 500 different species.
-It is known as a common household plant that has amazing burn healing properties.
-But did you know just how many other healing properties this common plant has?
+Aloe Vera comes from the Liliaceae family which also includes the lily, tulip, garlic and onion.
+Aloe Vera is native to Africa and has 500 different species.
+It is known as a common household plant that has amazing burn healing properties, but did you know just how many other healing properties this common plant has?

 Herbal Actions

-- Alterative/Adaptogenic
+- alterative

-- Anti-inflammatory
+- adaptogenic

-- Anti-bacterial
+- anti-inflammatory

-- Anti-fungal
+- anti-bacterial

-- Demulcent
+- anti-fungal

-- Emollient
+- antimicrobial

-- Vulnerary (speeds healing, protects against infections and stimulates cellular renewal)
+- vulnerary (speeds healing, protects against infections and stimulates cellular renewal)

 Medicinal Uses

 - Soothes and heals all types of burns including sun burn, kitchen burns, first, second and even third degree burns.
-Check out the recipe below for a burn soother spray.

-- Skin healer and rejuvenator .
+- Skin healer and rejuvenator.

 - Moisturizes, tones and firms the skin.